Key takeaways

 - Avoiding interrupting them while they are talking

-- Not discussing someone else’s experience with cancer
+- Not discussing someone else’s experience of cancer

 - Trying not to give advice unless they ask for it